Bikeman868/OwinFramework.Pages/README.md

 Libraries are just Components that have other Components that depend on them.

 Any Component can declare a dependency on another Component.
-When this happens the dependant components are automatically rendered onto the Page as needed.
+When this happens the dependent components are automatically rendered onto the Page as needed.

 Lets say for example you wrote a Component that writes a link to the Bootstrap css into the head section of the page.
 Any other component that needs Bootstrap